hashicorp/terraform-provider-azurerm/website/docs/r/storage_disks_pool.html.markdown

 !> **Note:** This resource has been deprecated in favour of `azurerm_disk_pool` and will be removed in version 3.0 of the Azure Provider.

-~> **Note:** Must be either a premium SSD, standard SSD, or an ultra disk in the same region and availability zone as the disk pool.

-~> **Note:** Ultra disks must have a disk sector size of 512 bytes.

-~> **Note:** Must be a shared disk, with a maxShares value of two or greater.

-~> **Note:** You must provide the StoragePool resource provider RBAC permissions to the disks that will be added to the disk pool.

 ## Example Usage

 ```hcl